kullmanp/assertions/README.md

     <scope>test</scope>
 </dependency>
 ```
-Note: junit 4 has a transitive dependency to hamcrest 1.1.
+Note: junit 4 has a transitive dependency to hamcrest-core 1.3.
 One can usually add a dependency to hamcrest-all:1.3 to
 get more matchers.

 Working with hamcrest can at times be difficult because it relies so heavily on static imports.
 It is difficult